sofiamurillosanchez/sofiamurillosanchez/README.md

 - 👋 Hi, I’m @sofiamurillosanchez
-- 👀 I’m interested in machine learning and AI
+- 👀 I’m interested in Machine Learning and AI
-- 🌱 I’m currently learning data structures :D
+- 🌱 I’m currently a full time student at Southern Methodist University
 - 💞️ I’m looking to collaborate on any social impact projects
 - 📫 How to reach me - Email me! smurillosanchez@smu.edu